mintyry/DEXPERIENCE/README.md

 ![First-time visiting app](./assets/images/pageload.png)

 A lot of the action intially begins with a simple search of a Pokémon name.
-A dropdown list is rendered to help suggest what the Pokêmon the user may be interested in looking up and will autocomplete at the user's click.
+A dropdown list is rendered to help suggest what Pokémon the user may be interested in looking up and will autocomplete at the user's click.
 Additionally, should the user not have any specific Pokémon to research, they can also simply randomize their search to render a totally random Pokémon.
 The creator of this feature added an Easter egg for the user after a certain amount of clicks...